Nugamoto/Nugamoto/README.md

 ## Hi there 👋

 I'm **Lukas**, a junior software developer in training with a background in CNC machining and process optimization.
-I'm currently enrolled in the **Software & AI Engineering Program** at Masterschool, where I'm specializing in **AI Engineering**.
+I'm currently enrolled in the **Software Engineering Program** at Masterschool, where I'm specializing in **AI Engineering**.

 ---